mchlnix/SMB3-Foundry/README.md

 1. The `python3` package should already be installed on your system.
 If not then do it using your distributions package manager.
 2. Install `python3-pip` using the package manager as well.
-3. Install the GUI framework, using `pip install wxpython`.
-Maybe you need to use `pip3` instead.
+3. Install the GUI framework, using `pip3 install PySide2`.
 4. You can start the level editor using `python3 smb3-foundry.py` using the terminal.